mobizt/FirebaseClient/README.md

 `<refresh_token>` Refresh token.

-- ### Legacy Token Authorization
+- ### LegacyToken (Database Secret)

 The [LegacyToken](examples/App/AppInitialization/TokenAuth/LegacyToken/LegacyToken.ino) provider class allows you to set the database secret used in `Firebase Realtime Database` service.

-The database secret is now deprecated and should not be used in your production.
+The database secret is now deprecated and should not use in production.

-The available parameters in class constructor are following.
+The available parameter in the class constructor is the following.

 ```cpp
 LegacyToken::LegacyToken(<database_secret>)